The first 'hope and aspiration' of the Catholic Schools Office Vision Statement is that our schools will:

 This is a celebration and acknowledgement of all staff – teaching and non-teaching – and especially those who have been involved for 25 years, and those who have received the Monsignor Frank Coolahan Award for Excellence.

 This service celebrates our Catholic school system with particular reference to our Diocese.

-The Special Needs Mass celebrates the unique gifts and joy that students with special needs bring to our schools, while honouring their dignity as a gift from God.
+The Mass Celebrating Diverse Learning recognises the unique gifts and joy that students with diverse needs bring to our schools, while honouring their dignity as a gift from God.